Nice to meet you — I'm Fumihiro Matsui (䕶G), founder of RINEARN.

 Thank you for visiting the RINEARN website.
 RINEARN is a software development studio I operate independently as a sole proprietorship.
 Allow me to provide a brief introduction, including some background about myself and the journey of RINEARN so far.

 Perhaps - more likely than not - you have come across this site after using one of the freeware tools developed and published by RINEARN.
-In fact, this website originally started as a "repository" for distributing such creations during my student years, more than 15 years ago.
+In fact, this website originally started as a "repository" for distributing such creations during my student years, about 20 years ago. » History

 At that time, I was majoring in physics at university, frequently engaging in numerical calculations and data analysis.
 As a programming enthusiast, I genuinely enjoyed these tasks.
 Over time, I began creating my own analysis software, and since I had gone through the trouble of developing them, I decided to share them publicly.